Migrate from Drupal to Headless

 - Which headless CMS should we use?

-- We recommend Contentful for enterprise needs, Sanity for developer flexibility, or Strapi for open-source self-hosting — depending on your team size, budget, and content complexity.
+- Contentful suits enterprise needs, Sanity offers developer flexibility, and Strapi works for open-source self-hosting.
+AI scoping recommends one based on your team size, budget, and content complexity.

 - Will we lose Drupal's content editing flexibility?